Stevenson Memorial Hospital

 In addition to his extensive leadership and clinical skills within the healthcare sector, he was raised in northern Ontario and understands the unique healthcare needs of small, rural communities.

-Carrie Jeffreys, Vice-President/Chief Nursing Officer
+Carrie Jeffreys, Vice-President/Chief Nursing Executive

 Ms. Jeffreys brings more than ten years of experience in Strategic Leadership and Nursing with her.
 She has Bachelor degree in Nursing (BScN) from the University of Toronto where she received a Nursing Leadership Award, and a Bachelor degree in Health Sciences (BHSc) from Western University.
 Ms. Jeffreys began working at Stevenson Memorial on July 4th 2016.